All Episodes

 They wanted more of an NPR type to be their president.

-So you got an NPR type.
+So you've got an NPR type.

-And he's like announcing this stuff at fundraisers, and he's not he and he can't and he doesn't even know.
+And he's like announcing this stuff at fundraisers.

-He hasn't he's not the most skilled orator of all time.
+He's not the most skilled orator of all time.

-He doesn't even he's got no sense of tone.
+He doesn't even, he's got no sense of tone.

-That he's bored, he doesn't want to have to deal with Ukraine.
+He doesn't want to have to deal with Ukraine.

-He doesn't want to have to deal with Libya, he doesn't want to have to deal with Iraq.
+He doesn't want to have to deal with Iraq.

-So it doesn't uh attract his attention because what he's focused on is the fundamental transformation of the United States of America.
+He'd rather that what happened, the fundamental transformation of Libya and Iraq and everywhere else goes on below the radar so it doesn't attract his attention because what he's focused on is the fundamental transformation of the United States of America.

-Anne Maria, great to have you with us on the show.
+Anne-Maria, great to have you with us on the show.

 Hey, how are you, Mark?